Hello Dear Reader,

 It truly is a wonderful time to be alive!

 Accelerating change is apparently inevitable.
-The future is an untold story of emergent events, some of which seem to be inherent in the developmental structure of the universe.
+The future is an untold story of hidden processes and emergent events, some of which are inherent (encoded) in the developmental structure of the universe.